top of page

 • increase in drop out rates or suspension

-• Bullying creates a climate of fear and disrespect
+• Bullying creates an atmosphere of fear and make it seem like disrespect is acceptable to show each other.

 • Students may feel insecure and not like school